AjayKMehta/setup-machine/NeovimNotes.md

 `gi` puts you into Insert mode at the last place you made a change.
 Use `g;` and `g,` to navigate history of insertions.

+Use `<C-a>` to insert the last content inserted when in insert mode.

 ### Delete/replace character